lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-02-leftclinoidalmengioma.md

 ### POSITIONING:
 <div style="text-align: justify"> A Mayfield head clamp was applied.
 The patient was placed in supine position
-  with the head slightly tilted with towards the right.
+  with the head slightly rotated (about 30 degrees) towards the right and extended such that the malar prominence would be the highest point in the surgical field.
 All pressure points were well-padded.
 The hair was clipped over the planned incision.
   Pre-prepping was done with chlorhexidine solution.
 The electrophysiology monitoring team inserted needles in their proper locations and baseline SSEPs, motor evoked potentials and, visual evoked potentials were obtained.
 The patient underwent co-registration of the preoperative stereotactic MRI with her surface landmarks. </div>

 ### OPERATIVE TECHNIQUE:
 <div style="text-align: justify"> The area was prepped and draped in the standard sterile fashion.
-A fronto-pterional incision behind the hair linefollowing  was planned and infiltrated with lidocaine and opened sharply using a #21 scalpel blade.
-Temporal muscle bilayer dissection-- Spare periostium for dura reconstruction -   .</div>
+A fronto-pterional incision from the midline to the root of the zygoma, behind the hair line was planned and infiltrated with lidocaine and opened sharply using a #21 scalpel blade.
+Temporal muscle dissection was performed in two steps: interfascially below the frontal fat pad and then subperiostically to allow wider exposure and less tension on the muscle during the operation.</div>

-<div style="text-align: justify"> Left pterioral craniotomy was performed using an electric high speed drill - extending to superior orbital rim.
-The bone flap
-  was uplifted utilizing a combination of #3 Penfield and Adson periosteal elevator with special care for the midline sagital sinus.
+<div style="text-align: justify"> Left pterioral craniotomy was performed using an electric high speed drill with the frontal cut extending to the superior orbital rim lateral to the supraorbital nerve.A burr-hole was placed at the anterior part of the frontospheoide suture (McCarthy) to expose both orbit and dura.
+After careful dissection of the periorbit from the superior orbital wall, the orbital roof was cut with the aid of a fine escoplo.
+The bone flap was uplifted utilizing a combination of #3 Penfield and Adson periosteal elevator with special care for the midline sagital sinus.
   The dura was noted to be intact.
 The bone dust was irrigated and suctioned clean.
 A small C-shaped durotomy with base towards the midline was performed and the dura was lifted with tenting sutures. </div>